 Are We the Right Fit for Each Other?

-We serve the types of small businesses described below and hold the following beliefs about financial planning and investing.
+I serve the types of business owners described below who hold the following beliefs about money management.
 Do you share these views?

-Want to prepare now to better position for future financial opportunities
+You want to prepare now to better position for future financial opportunities.

 Passive Investment Style

-Staying the course during down markets is better in the long-term than selling if you have time to wait for a potential market rebound .
+You practice staying the course during down markets because it is better in the long-term than selling if you have time to wait for a potential market rebound.

-Prefer low-cost diverse allocation of exchange traded funds (ETFs) and/or mutual funds than riskier securities.
+You prefer low-cost diverse allocation of exchange-traded funds (ETFs) and/or mutual funds to riskier individual securities.